TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 **Contact Us**

-If you have questions about this policy or about your personal information, please send correspondence to us at the following address:
+If you have questions about this policy or about your personal information, please complete our enquiry form, or email dataprivacy@economist.com

+Alternatively, please send correspondence to us at the following address:
 The Economist Group
 Attn: Data Privacy Manager
 20 Cabot Square,